 The Mid-America Pediatric Environmental Health

-Specialty Unit (MAPEHSU) is one of 13 Pediatric Environmental
+Specialty Unit (MAPEHSU) is located at Children's Mercy Hospitals and Clinics.
+It is one of 13 Pediatric Environmental

 Health Specialty Units (PEHSUs) located in the continental United